jlinx28/kill_switch_server_app/README.md

 ## Flutter App Integration

-The kill switch client lives in the POS app at `lib/features/kill_switch/`.
+The kill switch client lives in the Flutter(Andoid/IOS) app at `lib/features/kill_switch/`.

 ### Setup